phetsims/energy-skate-park/doc/implementation-notes.md

 in free fall, motion along the track, and motion along the ground.
 It steps the skater through each of these states.

 ### EnergySkateParkModel Subtypes
-There are two primary subtypes of EnergySkateParkModel's that are used across screens.
+There are two primary subtypes of EnergySkateParkModel that are used across screens.
 [EnergySkateParkPlaygroundModel](https://github.com/phetsims/energy-skate-park/blob/master/js/common/model/EnergySkateParkPlaygroundModel.js) is an EnergySkateParkModel where custom tracks can be built by the user.
 This model provides a number of track segments that are fully interactive (see Tracks section below).
 [EnergySkateParkTrackSetModel](https://github.com/phetsims/energy-skate-park/blob/master/js/common/model/EnergySkateParkTrackSetModel.js) is an EnergySkateParkModel with a set of premade tracks that cannot be as freely customized.
 Subtypes of this model generally add a set of premade Tracks.
 The frequently reused tracks can be found in [PremadeTracks](https://github.com/phetsims/energy-skate-park/blob/master/js/common/model/PremadeTracks.js).

+[EnergySkateParkSaveSampleModel](https://github.com/phetsims/energy-skate-park/blob/master/js/common/model/EnergySkateParkSaveSampleModel.js) is a model which saves samples of SkaterState data in SkaterSamples to be presented in some way to the user.

 ### Tracks
 Tracks are composed of [ControlPoint](https://github.com/phetsims/energy-skate-park/blob/master/js/common/model/ControlPoint.js)s and